 What is the SC Teacher Working Conditions Survey?

-The SC Teacher Working Conditions Survey explores public school and district factors related to educator support and retention.
+The SC Teacher Working Conditions Survey (SCTWCS) explores public school and district factors related to educator support and retention.
 SC TEACHER is charged through Act 185 to conduct the survey on a biannual basis.

 It’s important to note that the SC Teacher Working Conditions Survey differs from the School Climate Survey as it aims to gain teacher perspectives on working conditions, rather than overall school environment.